jaydevsinhdodiya/Screening-Assignment-for-PROSPECT/README.md

 After that we convert all .txt files to .csv file.
 The purpose of converting a TXT file to CSV is to structure the data into a more organized and tabular format that is easier to analyze, manipulate, and use in various applications.

-now again we use command "nano convert_txt_to_csv.py" to save python script for converting.txt to .csv
+now again we use command "nano convert_txt_to_csv.py" to save python script for converting.txt to .csv. after writing code into script run it by command "python convert_txt_to_csv.py" and the result is here with the github